 1. Easier deployment

-As it does not require ZooKeeper and Slider, Hive on MR3 is so much easier to deploy than Hive-LLAP.
+As it does not require ZooKeeper and Slider, Hive on MR3 is so much easier to deploy than Hive-LLAP, whether on Kubernetes or on Hadoop.
 For example, in a Hadoop cluster running HDP (Hortonworks Data Platform), the user should be able to install and run Hive on MR3 quickly because Metastore of HDP can be used for Hive on MR3 as well, as explained in Quick Start Guide.
-In essence, Hive on MR3 is just an ordinary application, rather than a special service like Hive-LLAP, from the viewpoint of Yarn.
+On Kubernetes, Hive on MR3 is just an ordinary application whose dependencies are all packaged in the Docker image.

 2. Higher stability and faster execution